SyncfusionExamples/Getting-started-with-the-.NET-MAUI-Shimmer-control/README.md

 # Getting-started-with-the-.NET-MAUI-Shimmer-control
 This sample demonstrate how to get started with the .NET MAUI Shimmer control.

-A quick-start example to help you how to add Syncfusion’s dotnet maah-wee Shimmer control to a dotnet maah-wee project and work with the shimmer views and customization.
+A quick-start example to help you how to add Syncfusion’s .NET MAUI Shimmer control to a .NET MAUI  project and work with the shimmer views and customization.
 The Syncfusion .NET MAUI Shimmer control increases an application’s responsiveness by displaying a shimmer effect while the content is loading in the background.
 There are several view types in the .NET MAUI Shimmer such as article, profile, video, and more.
 The control allows users to customize the wave’s color, width, direction, and animation duration.

 Watch the video: Coming soon...